KarlRombauts/TriangleArt/README.md

 npm test         # engine unit tests
 ```

 Built with Svelte, Vite, TypeScript, and the Canvas 2D API.
-There's no backend — it all
+There's no backend, it
-runs in the browser.
+runs completely in the browser.

 ## Credits